Hoping to avoid road trip mistakes on your next trip?

 5 Road Trip Mistakes to Avoid on Your Next Trip

 Here’s what happened.
-With less than 12 hours (and at least half of those spent sleeping) to prepare for an almost cross-country U.S. road trip, I only had time to plan a very loose itinerary, reconfirm our pet sitters, and repack my bag.
+With less than 12 hours (and at least half of those spent getting a good night’s sleep) to prepare for an almost cross-country road trip (in the United States), I only had time to plan a very loose road trip itinerary, reconfirm our pet sitters, and repack my bag.

 I needed to swap out what I’d packed for a planned trip to Cuba that fell through and replace everything with shoes and clothes meant for trekking in National Parks, not to mention the somewhat cooler temperatures.